aspose-ocr/Aspose.OCR-Documentation/net/getting-started/product-overview/_index.md

 ## **Aspose.OCR Features**

 - Read characters from images.
+- Scan the whole image or any part of the image.
+- Skew correction for OCR Operation.
 - Support for JPEG, PNG, GIF etc. For the complete list supported file formats, please visit the [Supported File Formats](/ocr/net/supported-file-formats/) page.
 - Support for many characters including numbers and alphabets.
 For the complete list of supported characters, please visit the [Supported Characters](/ocr/net/supported-characters/) page.